-Speaking as players from both teams warmed up in the hallway, NHL commissioner Gary Bettman announced that a tentative deal had been reached to sell the Coyotes to former San Jose Sharks CEO Greg Jamison.
+Speaking as players from both teams warmed up in the hallway, Bettman announced the tentative agreement to sell the Coyotes to former San Jose Sharks CEO Greg Jamison.

 Playing its usual counterpunching style, Phoenix withstood an early flurry by Nashville and followed with goals from Derek Morris and Martin Hanzal in the second period.

 And, as usual, the Coyotes gave up a late goal to make it interesting, this one by Colin Wilson with just under 6 minutes left.

 But Phoenix held on to pull out another victory, nearly getting an empty-net goal by Smith before setting off a raucous celebration on the ice rink surrounded by desert.

 Next up for the Coyotes are the Los Angeles Kings, the first No. 8 seed to knock off Nos.
 1 and 2 in the same playoffs.

 “We’ve learned a lot as a group who we are and every guy has contributed in the series and the playoffs,” said Smith, who stopped 32 shots.
 “It’s been different guys in different series and it’s been a big part of our success.”